johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 solution:

-*Display a secondary search input text field (only for users in this type of search funnel), below the primary search field, called ‘ **tailor pick-up point’** which would only display when the user entered a non-airport pick-up location.
+*Display a secondary search input text field (only for users in this type of search funnel), below the primary search field, called ‘ **tailor pick up point’** which would only display when the user entered a non-airport pick up location.

-*This field would then allow the user to perform an auto-completed search term which contains major landmarks, districts and buildings (such as train stations) in order for them to provide their exact pick-up point.
+*This field would then allow the user to perform an auto-completed search term which contains major landmarks, districts and buildings (such as train stations) in order for them to provide their exact pick up point.

 We chose this solution to take to design and prototype for the reasons: